-The average age of first exposure to porn is 13, however research has shown this anywhere between 5 and 26 years of age.
+According to Our Watch the average age for for first exposure to porn is 13.6 years.
 The majority of early exposure to porn is accidental.
-2 While young people may view porn out of curiosity or excitement, many are looking for information on bodies and sex.
-Research from both Australia and the UK shows that 60-64% of students watch porn to learn about sex.^{3,4} Young people are growing up in a world of digital technologies where access to pornography is widespread.
+While young people may view porn out of curiosity and excitement, many are looking for information on bodies and sex.
+The latest research from Australia, shows that more than 30% of young people watch porn to learn about sex.
+Young people are growing up in a world of digital technologies where access to pornography is widespread.
 This fact sheet provides pointers on how to communicate with children and young people about pornography.
 The term porn will be used throughout this document as this is a more commonly used term within the community...
 Sexting & nudes is...

 Sending and receiving sexual messages through technology such as a phone, app, email or webcam.
-It can be a message written with sexual language, nude or semi-nude photos/videos, or photos/videos of sexual acts.1 Commonwealth law states It is illegal for someone to ask for, create, possess or share sexual images of someone under 18 years old, or who looks under 18 years old.
-Some state laws differ from this.
-5 Research shows sexting and nudes is now a common part of teenage courtship. ^{6,7} Young people and the internet Technology has opened up a world of exciting opportunities where young people can create, learn and connect.
+It can be a message written with sexual language, nude or semi-nude photos/videos, or photos/videos of sexual acts.
+Commonwealth law states It is illegal for someone to ask for, create, possess or share sexual images of someone under 18 years old, or who looks under 18 years old.
+Some state laws differ from this. $^{5}$ Research shows sexting and nudes is now a common part of teenage courtship.
+Young people and the internet Technology has opened up a world of exciting opportunities where young people can create, learn and connect.
 Parents and carers may be learning along the way as this technology may not have been around when they were growing up.
 In years gone by parents and carers could choose when to introduce topics to their children, with the internet this is no longer possible.
 Young people are curious to learn about the world and are hungry for information.
 Schools encourage young people to research and aid in their own learning.
 They encourage critical thinking skills.
 Parents and carers can support this by having open and honest conversations with young people, exploring all topics that arise.
 How can parents and carers support young people?